Ada R. Habershon: Hymn writing

-Habershon's first foray into hymn writing came in 1899, when she wrote several hymns in the German language.
-She wrote her first English language hymns in 1901, while ill.
+Habershon began writing poetry and hymns in 1901.
 In 1905, Charles M. Alexander and R. A. Torrey toured the United Kingdom, and Alexander asked Habershon to write hymns for use during this evangelistic tour.
-Habershon ultimately sent Alexander over 200 hymns.
+She provided further hymns for Alexander's 1906 campaign with John Wilbur Chapman.
+Habershon ultimately sent Alexander almost a thousand hymns.
+A number were included in a collection of hymns from the Alexander's missions, published around 1910.